 Imagine, then, how horrifying it must be for your pet to one day witness how a bunch of strangers, with weird squares in their hands, casually change the familiar landscape right before his very eyes!
 However, there are many ways in which you can make your moving with cats experience much more enjoyable for both you and your pet.
 Your cat might enjoy the country life vs city life but nevertheless, the moving process will be equally stressful for both of you.
-Feel free to check out some of our suggestions below.
+Feel free to check out some of our suggestions for how to move house with a cat.

-"How to move with cats?" may seem like an intimidating question at first.
+"Gow to move house with a cat?" may seem like an intimidating question at first.
 However, you can easily overcome this hurdle with a little bit of planning.
 Start by choosing a quiet room (preferably a bathroom or a bedroom) a week before the removal van arrives.
 Next, turn your chosen location into your cat's paradise by placing his food and water bowls, bed, litter tray, scratching post, and favourite toys inside.
 Feed your pet at the usual time, but always place the food within the room so that your cat can get used to the change of scenery.

 On the evening before your move, feed your pet his favourite meal, then close all windows shut and lock the door.
 It may seem like a cruel thing to do, but it's the safest way to ensure that your purring friend won't suddenly dash out through your front door while the team handles your packed belongings.
 If locking your door is not an option, then a simple warning sign should be enough to protect your pet from all the commotion in your hallway.
 Finally, make sure to gently put your cat inside a reliable carrier before allowing the removal specialists to take a peek inside the room.
 If you find packing difficult, you can check how to pack for a long-distance moves first.